-2.11.5 Reusing existing provider(s)
+1.15.3 Reusing existing provider(s)

-It's best not to duplicate stuff, so if the test you want to run already exists in another provider it is best to include that provider in the snap, and include the test, or whole test plans from that provider in your new testing project.
+It's best not to duplicate stuff, so if the test you want to run already exists in another provider it is best to reference that provider in the snap, and include the test, or whole test plans from that provider in your new testing project.

-Let's reuse disk tests from the "plainbox-provider-snappy" provider that we already have as a part of the snap.
-All we need is a test plan that will include both reused disk tests and the new custom ones.
+Let's reuse disk tests from the "plainbox-provider-snappy" provider that we can use from the checkbox generic snap.
+All we need to do is add chosen tests to the include field of the test plan.

-Listing 2.5: unit/test-plan.pxu
+Listing 2: units/test-plan.pxu

 '''

-id: my-project-all-tests
+id: myproject-automated

+unit: test plan

-name: All MyProject tests
+name: Automated only QA tests for myproject

-'''

-'''

 description:

-This test plan includes some disk tests from plainbox-provider-snappy
+QA test plan for the myproject hardware.
+This test plan contains

-and the my-first-job test.
+all of the automated tests used to validate the aproject device.

 include:

-com.canonical.certification::disk/detect

-com.canonical.certification::disk/stats.

-my-first-job
+com.canonical.certification::disk/encryption/detect

+com.canonical.certification::miscellanea/secure_boot_mode.

+(...)

 '''